zen006598/PocketFlow-Tutorial-Codebase-Knowledge/README.md

 This is a tutorial project of [Pocket Flow](https://github.com/The-Pocket/PocketFlow), a 100-line LLM framework.
 It crawls GitHub repositories and build a knowledge base from the code.
 It analyzes entire codebases to identify core abstractions and how they interact, and transforms complex code into beginner-friendly tutorials with clear visualizations.

+- Check out the [YouTube Development Tutorial](https://youtu.be/AFY67zOpbSo) for more!

-- Check out the [Substack Post](https://zacharyhuang.substack.com/p/ai-codebase-knowledge-builder-full) for more!
+- Check out the [Substack Post Tutorial](https://zacharyhuang.substack.com/p/ai-codebase-knowledge-builder-full) for more!

 ## ⭐ Example Results for Popular GitHub Repositories!